bachawalalucky/Titanic-Model/README.md

 # Titanic-Model
-Machine learning and EDA analysis on predicting the survival Titanic data
+Machine learning and EDA analysis on predicting the survival in Titanic data